Reds vs. Pirates Player Props Betting Odds

-Oddsmakers have listed player props for Bryan Reynolds, Spencer Steer and others when the Pittsburgh Pirates host the Cincinnati Reds at PNC Park on Friday at 7:05 PM ET.
+Player prop bet odds for Bryan Reynolds, Spencer Steer and others are available when the Pittsburgh Pirates host the Cincinnati Reds at PNC Park on Saturday (at 7:05 PM ET).

 Bet on this matchup or its props with BetMGM!